GameGenesis/First-Principles/README.md

 # First Principles: An Interactive Module
 A graphing calculator that *actually* teaches you something.
+Developed by Rayan Kaissi and John Seong.
+Powered by **Unity**.

 [Official Documentation](https://github.com/GameGenesis/First-Principles/wiki/First-Principles-Official-Documentation)